Vinsi/Vinsi_NewsAppTest/README.md

-# Vinsi_NewsAppTest
+# NewsApp Documentation
 This app will have a main screen where you can switch between different modes of search like.

-1: Everything Search
+# 1: Everything Search

-2: Headline Search
+# 2: Headline Search

 When tapped on Top navigation it will toggle. you can filter the search in 2 different approach by entering search term and another option is through advanced filter